jonathan-corbin/jonathan-corbin.github.io/_posts/2026-02-08-htb-active.md

 ![](/assets/img/htb/Active/active11.png)

-From here, you can get the flag.
+From here, you can get the flags.

 `type C:\Users\Administrator\Desktop\root.txt`